eventsourcing/rfc/4/README.md

 This specification is aiming compatibility with [YAML 1.1](http://www.yaml.org/spec/1.1)

-## 1. Format
+## 1. Layout Format

 YAML representation of a layout MUST consist of a single-property object definition.
-The key is layout name and the value is a list that:
+The key is layout fingerprint (binary) and the value MUST be a list that:

-* MUST have its first element as a hexadecimal representation of the layout's fingerprint
+* MUST have its first element as a layout name
 * MAY contain one or more *property entries*

 A *property entry* is a single-property object with the property name as a key and its type's fingerprint as a value.
 The fingerprint MUST be